 Guidance Counselor

-A guidance counselor (or career counselor) works closely with students to help them succeed in school.
+A guidance counselor works closely with students to help them succeed in school.
 This includes supporting students and professionals in making decisions about their career path and teaching job search and workplace skills.
-They may also support school counselors and psychologists with academic and social needs and issues, such as poor grades or struggling with anxiety.
+They may also support school counselors and psychologists with academic and social needs and issues, such as poor grades or anxiety.

 They typically work with high school students, other teachers, and family members.
 They may work in higher education with college students or help members of the military transition into civilian life.
-Depending on age, guidance counselors may support students and professionals with everything from helping high school students research and apply to college to supporting a veteran looking for a new job.
+Depending on age, guidance counselors may support students and professionals, from helping high school students research and apply to college to supporting a veteran looking for a new job.

 The National Career Development Association is the professional association that provides credentials and support to guidance counselors.
-While not every state requires guidance counselors to get certified, a certification is a useful way to demonstrate that you are up-to-date on key trends in the field and meet professional standards.
+While not every state requires guidance counselors to get certified, a certification is a valuable way to demonstrate that you are up-to-date on key trends in the field and meet professional standards.
 Many career counselors get certified as Certified Career Counselors (CCC).
-They may also pursue certification as a National Certified Counselor (NCC) if they will also provide services traditionally provided by a school counselor.
+They may also pursue certification as a National Certified Counselor (NCC) if they offer services traditionally provided by a school counselor.

 To learn more about what it takes to become a guidance counselor, check out the guide below.